Sama Alshaibi: Life and career

 Alshaibi was born in Basra in 1973 to an Iraqi father and a Palestinian mother.
 She moved to the United States with her family in 1986.

 Alshaibi's mother, Maha Yaqoubi was born in Jaffa in 1946.
 The Yaqoubi family were relocated to Iraq around 1949, as a result of the 1948 Palestinian expulsion and flight.
 The family settled in Baghdad and where the artist's mother married Alshaibi's Iraqi father, Hameed, in 1968.
 Sama Alshaibi and her siblings, including Usama Alshaibi, and parents fled Basra, Iraq in 1981, during the Iraq-Iran War.
 They lived in Saudi Arabia, United Arab Emirates and Jordan before moving the United States in 1986.
 Her story of leaving Iraq is told in her films Goodbye to the Weapon and Where The Birds Fly.

 She was raised in the Middle East and United States of America and attended high school at Iowa City High School, in Iowa City, Iowa.

 Alshaibi was taught photography by her father when she was 12 years old.
-She received her formal art education by initially studying photography at Columbia College Chicago with a major in photojournalism, obtaining a BA in Photography; and later obtained a Master of Fine Arts (Photography, Video and New Media) at University of Colorado at Boulder in 2005.
+She received her formal art education by initially studying photography at Columbia College Chicago with a major in photojournalism, obtaining a BA in Photography; and later obtained a Master of Fine Arts (Photography, Video and New Media) at University of Colorado Boulder in 2005.

 Her first ambition was to become a war photographer.
 In an interview, Sand Rushes in, Alshaibi credits her mentor John H. White (an African American, and Pulitzer Prize winning photojournalist for the Chicago Sun Times) for recognizing that she was a conceptual artist, even though her concerns were political in nature.
 She remained in the photojournalism track, but her early work showed the beginnings of what she eventually would become known for in her future practice, including her body staged as various characters.